 The girl, identified by officials as Sarah Chamberlain of Albany, was cut in the back of the head, received six stitches and had a chipped tooth; her older sister, Mary, with a bruised forehead, was given a CAT scan, officials said.
 Both were released several hours later.

 The balloons had been sent afloat at 9 a.m. by city and parade officials confident that the day's winds were milder than feared.
-Witnesses in Times Square said several balloons had veered and tilted as their handlers appeared to
+Witnesses in Times Square said several balloons had veered and tilted as their handlers appeared to struggle through the open area of Times Square.
+One spectator said another balloon had bumped the same light pole earlier.

 As the M & M balloon moved down Broadway, toward West 43rd Street, the wind sent it eastward into an office tower at 1500 Broadway.
 As dozens of volunteer handlers tried to redirect the balloon on its proper path, it veered into the light pole anchored on a traffic island.